hmans/rbfu/README.md

 ### Installing Rubies

 rbfu can switch between multiple installations of Ruby on the fly, and it expects them to live within directories named `$HOME/.rbfu/rubies/$VERSION/`.
-Feel free to install your favourite Ruby versions however you prefer to do it, but we recommend the excellent [ruby-build](https://github.com/sstephenson/ruby-build) tool.
+Feel free to install your favourite Ruby versions however you prefer to do it, but I recommend the excellent [ruby-build](https://github.com/sstephenson/ruby-build) tool.

 Using ruby-build, here's how you'd install a bunch of popular Ruby versions:

     ruby-build 1.8.7-p352 $HOME/.rbfu/rubies/1.8.7-p352
     ruby-build 1.9.2-p290 $HOME/.rbfu/rubies/1.9.2-p290
-    ruby-build 1.9.3-p0   $HOME/.rbfu/rubies/1.9.3-p0
+    ruby-build 1.9.3-p194 $HOME/.rbfu/rubies/1.9.3-p194

 Obviously, each installed Ruby version will have its own self-contained set of gems and associated binaries, so go wild!